After you order a long-term measurement, an account is created for you within 1-2 days.

 Enable multi-factor authentication (e.g. Google Authenticator).
 For security you must re-enter your password.
 Scan the QR code with an app of your choice and download the ten recovery codes for safekeeping.
 MFA can be disabled at any time.

-• - Name — can be edited; click to open the analysis
+• - Name — can be edited

 • - Description — optional, editable